different types of squash and pumpkin

 Pumpkin recipes

 As we said, pumpkins are a festive and delicious way to spice up your meals during the fall months.
 Here are our favorite unique warm and cozy pumpkin recipes that will have you feeling good all season long.
+Want to skip the prep and enjoy ready-made pumpkin meals?
+Look no further than our Pumpkin Alfredo with Sage Chicken Sausage or our Pumpkin Pancakes with Maple Butter.

 • Pumpkin Chili – Smooth, creamy pumpkin, warm spices, and hearty Italian sausage make this one of the coziest dinners you’ll have all fall.